Eva Marcille: Modeling

-On November 15, 2006, Marcille left her managers Benny Medina and Tyra Banks.
-After leaving Banks and Medina for new management, she officially dropped "Pigford" from her name, now going by Eva Marcille (her middle name).
+On November 15, 2006, Marcille left her managers Benny Medina and Tyra Banks, and officially dropped changed her name from 'Eva Pigford' to Eva Marcille (swapping her surname for her middle name).
 She has stated she did this in order to not use her modeling fame to get into acting but earn her acting roles.

 Marcille is now signed to L.A.
 Models.
 She has been featured on America's Next Top Model: Exposed on the CW.
 She has also been featured as one of CoverGirl's Top Models in Action.